Current Projects

 The Archive's Dual Mission

-The Archive contains wealth of images, audio recordings, video and transcripts of the precious teachings of Lama Yeshe and Lama Zopa Rinpoche.
+The Archive holds a wealth of images, audio recordings, videos and transcripts of the precious teachings of Lama Yeshe and Lama Zopa Rinpoche.
 The collection is maintained in AssetBank, a digital asset management system that ensures the collection will be safely preserved and easily managed for future generations.

-We prepare materials for publication through various avenues including books for free distribution and sale, ebooks on a wide range of readers, social media, multimedia, audiobooks, podcasts, videos on our YouTube channel, lightly edited transcripts and free audio on our website, and a monthly e-letter.
+We prepare materials for publication through many avenues, including books for free distribution and sale, ebooks for a wide range of reading devices, social media, multimedia content, audiobooks, podcasts, videos on our YouTube channel, lightly edited transcripts and free audio on our website, and a monthly e-letter.
 We also support the translation of LYWA publications into more than eighteen languages.

 The Kopan courses began in April 1971 with a ten-day program attended by about a dozen people.
 From these early beginnings, the Kopan courses evolved to become an annual event with over two hundred attendees from all over the world.
 Read more here about how the Kopan courses began.